Typology of phase transitions in Bayesian inference problems: Conclusions

 We have discussed in this paper the typology of phase transitions in inference problems, emphasizing in particular the possible existence of hybrid-hard phases; our main technical contribution is a rather generic expansion of the functional cavity equations for sparse models around their trivial fixed point.
 Let us briefly sketch some possible directions for future work.

-Some of our results could probably be proven rigorously without too much effort, in particular the techniques of~\cite{Sly11} combined with the higher order expansions we obtained should yield the non-tightness of the Kesten-Stigum bound for the reconstruction of the $q=4$ anti-ferromagnetic Potts model on a tree with low enough degree (more directly than using the bound on the information theoretic threshold of~\cite{AbSa15}).
+Some of our results could probably be proven rigorously, in particular the techniques of~\cite{Sly11} combined with the higher order expansions we obtained should yield the non-tightness of the Kesten-Stigum bound for the reconstruction of the $q=4$ anti-ferromagnetic Potts model on a tree with low enough degree (more directly than using the bound on the information theoretic threshold of~\cite{AbSa15}).

 We performed our expansions assuming either pairwise interactions between arbitrary discrete spins, or $k$-wise interactions between binary valued variables; one could relax this assumption and consider $k$-wise interactions between $q$-valued variables, as was done in~\cite{CoEfJaKaKa17} (but truncating the expansion to a low order).